 If this is not the first time you’ve been obsessed with someone, look at your past relationships and see how they worked out.
 Obsessive behavior is detrimental to any relationship, so you may notice a pattern when you look at your past experiences.

 Moving forward, is there something you can do differently next time you meet someone you like?

 Can you hold off on building that pedestal for them?
 Can you step back from that sense of urgency and desire and allow the person to exist?

-It’s important to learn detachment when it comes to relationships.
-People come and go in our lives regardless, but one surefire way to send them running is to obsess over them.
+It’s important to learn how to have a clean break when it comes to relationships.
+People come and go in our lives regardless, but one underlying issue is being obsessed with someone.

 In your relationships and all aspects of your life, learn to practice mindfulness of your feelings and emotions, and don’t believe the hype when you meet someone who appears to be a superhero.

 On a final note, understand that if you want to have a healthy relationship with someone, you must cultivate a healthy self-relationship first.